anastasiakrouglova/Master-Thesis/README.md

 ### Questions
 This thesis was created unders supervision of Geraint Wiggins, Nicholas Harley and Steven Homer at the AI Lab in Brussels.
-For any specific questions about the developed software, please reach out to me through `nastyakrouglova@gmail.com`.